gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 If the word ends with an enclitic (*-que*, *-ne* or *-ve*), then the penultimate is accentuated.

 Ex: *rŏsăquĕ* → *rosáque*.

+NB: This is the current rule but not the only one.
+For example, in ancient breviaries you can find *decóraque* (Ps 146, 1 in the Vulgate), which corresponds to a different rule: "The enclitic doesn't change the quantity of the penultimate".

 #### Rule 3